QuantEcon/lecture-python-intro/lectures/inequality.md

 plot_data.columns = ['gini']
 ```

-Now we can get the gdp per capita data into a shape that can be merged with `plot_data`
+Now we can get the GDP per capita data into a shape that can be merged with `plot_data`

 ```{code-cell} ipython3
 pgdppc = pd.DataFrame(gdppc.unstack())